nxbyte/SampleUIs/README.md

 - [UICollectionView Template](/Prototypes/UICollectionView Template): An iOS project with a simple implementation of UICollectionView

+- [UIViewController Transitions](/Prototypes/UIViewController_Transitions): An iOS project that contains different transitions for view controllers.
+Uses: UIPresentationController, UIViewControllerTransitioningDelegate, UIViewControllerAnimatedTransitioning

 ## Snippets

 - [Struct.playground](/Snippets): A playground that shows a simple implementation of a swift struct and how one can serialize and de-serialize elements

-- [CoreData.swift](/Snippets/CoreData): A swift source files that encapsulates the important components of the Core Data Stack.
+- [CoreData.swift](/Snippets/Core Data): A swift source files that encapsulates the important components of the Core Data Stack.
 (Note: For use in projects iOS 9 and below)

 - [letMutability.swift](/Snippets): A playground that shows two implementations of the same functional code.
 One uses let-mutability while the other uses regular sequential assignments